chadj/ant-ws/README.md

 ## Prerequisites

-The [usb](https://github.com/tessel/node-usb) module is included as a dependency.
+The [usb](https://github.com/tessel/node-usb) module is included as a dependency and maybe have special prerequisites depending on your platform.
+##### Windows
+On Windows please follow the [instructions](https://github.com/chadj/ant-ws/wiki/Windows-Prerequisites) in the wiki.
+##### Mac OS
+No special steps are required on Mac OS.
+##### Linux
 On Linux, you'll need libudev to build the [usb](https://github.com/tessel/node-usb) module.
 On Ubuntu/Debian: `sudo apt-get install build-essential libudev-dev`.
-On Windows please follow the [instructions](https://github.com/chadj/ant-ws/wiki/Windows-Prerequisites) in the wiki.
-No special steps are required on Mac OS.

 ## Installation